yuyichao/explore/julia/new_gc/bit_swap.md

             Put the object in the remset2 if it is an old object refering young ones.

-    3. clear remset1
+    3. Clear remset1
     4. Check heuristic (or user input argument) to decide whether a full collection is needed

         * If doing full collection

-            1. clear remset2
+            1. Clear remset2
-            2. mark2
+            2. Mark2

                 Start from global roots (and empty remset1)